October is ADHD Awareness Month.

 ADHD brains reach maturation later than neurotypical brains.
 This is particularly evident in social-emotional development

 ADHD is about much more than the behaviors that you see.
-It is actually about the brain processes and functioning that make it difficult to focus, control impulses, stay organized and attentive.
+It is actually about the brain processes and functioning that make it difficult to focus, control impulses, stay organized, and be attentive called executive functioning.

 There are 3 types of ADHD: